geekahmed/Business-Foundations-Specialization/01.Introduction to Marketing/README.md

 - Positioning should be clear and simple and focus on a few key benefits.
 - The position must be defensible, so you want to take a positioning that you own and that other people can't copy very easily.
 - The really important thing is you cannot be everything to everyone.

+### Week 2.
+CUSTOMER CENTRICITY: The Limits of Product-Centric Thinking & The Opportunities and Challenges of Customer Centricity
+- The Product-Centric approach elements:
+	- The goals of the firm is to maximize shareholder value.
+	- Maximum profits through volume and cost resuctions.
+	- Key performance indicators such as market share.
+	- Growth through extending the product.
+	- Product-oriented organizational structure.
+	- The competitve advantage: product expertise.